 IV) Program Offerings

-The list of Study Abroad programs listed below is a large part of LMU’s total international education offerings, but it is not an exhaustive list.
-The Study Abroad Office works in concert with several departments, colleges, and schools on campus to facilitate an even broader spectrum of programming.
+The programs listed below are a large part of LMU’s faculty-led Study Abroad program offerings, but this is not an exhaustive list.
+The Study Abroad Office works in concert with several other departments, colleges, and schools on campus to facilitate an even broader array of programs.
 Should you know of a program not listed below and wish to teach on it, or wish to discuss new program development, please feel free to contact the Study Abroad Office or your respective department or dean’s office.